Mahatma Gandhi Marine National Park: Geography

-There are 2 major island groups in the park: the Labyrinth Islands and the Twin Islands.
+The park is located about 20 km southwest of Port Blair, in the marine area west of the islands of South Andaman and Rutland.
+There are two major island groups in the park: the Labyrinth Islands and the Twin Islands.

-The islands are situated 16 km south from Port Blair.

-The marine park covers 281.5 km^{2} made up of 17 islands and the open sea creeks running through the area.
-There is a chance for ecotourism on the islands of Jolly Buoy and Red Skin.
+The marine park covers 281.5 km^{2} made up of 17 islands and the sea channels running through the area.
+There are ecotourism businesses operating to the islands of Jolly Buoy and Red Skin.

-The islands belong to the Rutland Archipelago and are located between Rutland Island and South Andaman Island.

-Ecosystems of the Island
+Ecosystems of the islands

 Most of the coral reefs in the park are fringing reefs.
-The type and composition of vegetation vary from island to island.
+The type and composition of vegetation varies from island to island.
 Most notably there you can see a difference between the tourist islands which suffer more anthropocentric change and others which do not.
 There are also some islands more isolated or protected from the effects of weather in the Bay of Bengal.
 Tarmugli, the largest island, is covered with thick mangrove vegetation, sand covered beaches, uprooted trees and sheet rocks.
 Twin Islands are an important breeding ground for turtles within the park.